V Battery Royal Horse Artillery: Post-war

 Plans were put in place at the end of 1946 to create a total of eight RHA regiments to form the artillery element of the 6th and 7th Armoured Divisions in the British Army of the Rhine.
 8th Regiment, RHA was to be a Light Anti-Aircraft (LAA) Regiment with V, W and X Batteries.
 V Battery became RHA on 31 December 1946.
 Initially formed in the BAOR in October 1946, the decision was rescinded in March 1947 before the regiment was fully constituted.
 On 1 April 1947, the regiment became 10th Field Regiment, Royal Artillery and the battery transferred to 4th Regiment, RHA at Dorset Barracks, Kiel equipped with 25 pounders.
 It moved to England (Blackdown Barracks) in July 1948 before returning to Germany (Hohne) in March 1951.

 On 3 December 1951, it once again reverted to the Royal Artillery as V Battery, RA and joined 6th Field Regiment in exchange for O Battery in the Suez Canal Zone.
 Equipped with Sexton 25 pounder self-propelled guns, it returned to Germany in 1954 (Hohne again, then Munsterlager) until August 1962 when the regiment returned to England, where it was stationed at Larkhill as part of the Royal School of Artillery.
 In January 1966, it moved with the regiment to Terendak Camp, Malacca, Malaysia, where the battery saw a duty stint in Borneo in the same year.
 The battery was now armed with 105mm Pack Howitzers.
 On 10 May 1968, 6th Regiment was placed in suspended animation and V Battery with it.

 The battery was reformed in 2008 and joined 7th Parachute Regiment Royal Horse Artillery at Colchester as an Aviation Tactical Group.
 It played a key role in the integration of the Apache attack helicopters into British Army operations.
 It deployed with 7 Para RHA as part of 16 Air Assault Brigade to Helmand Province, Afghanistan as part of Operation Herrick from October 2010 to April 2011.

 Under Army 2020 plans, 7 Para RHA was reduced from five to three batteries; H Battery was transferred to 1st RHA in August 2013 and V Battery was, once again, placed in suspended animation in May of the same year.

+As of 2026 V Battery has once again been reactivated under 1st RHA as one of two TAC Batteries supporting the Household Cavalry Battlegroup mounted on the AJAX reconnaissance vehicle.